xmusjackson/android_kernel_lge_lmg820/README.md

 and
 for file in *; do mv $file audio_$file; done;

-There will be one extra audio module, 'wcd_cpe_dlkm.ko'
+There will be one extra audio module, 'wcd_cpe_dlkm.ko', we don't need this one we can just delete it.
+If you renamed all of your audio files with those commands before reading this, it will be "audio_wcd_cpe.ko"

 This is the kernel source for the LG G8 T-Mobile (LM-G820TM) downloaded from opensource.lge.com, specifically for the 20J build.
 Compatibility with